podscripter

 Batch Transcription: All Media Files

-files in the audio-files folder with auto-detection (default), run this from inside the container:
+To transcribe all .mp3 and .mp4 files in the audio-files folder with auto-detection (default), run this from inside the container:

 for f in audio-files/*.{mp3,mp4}; do